Tennessee Valley Healthcare System

 Acting Health System Director

-Suzanne Jene' was appointed as the Deputy Health System Director in July 2014 after serving as Chief Operating Officer since June 2012 at the Department of Veterans Affairs Tennessee Valley Healthcare System (VA TVHS) Jene' currently serves under the Health System Director and is responsible for the oversight of one of VA’s largest Health Systems.
+Suzanne Jené was appointed as the Acting Health System Director in October 2015 after serving as Deputy Health System Director since July 2014 at the Department of Veterans Affairs Tennessee Valley Healthcare System (VA TVHS).
+Ms. Jené is responsible for the oversight of one of VA's largest Health Systems.

 Ms. Jené began her VA career in 1989 as a contract specialist trainee at the VA Medical Center in Bay Pines, Fla.
 Over the years, she progressively advanced in her career working in various facilities in California, Alabama, Georgia and Florida.

 A native of Pittsburgh, Ms. Jené earned a Bachelor's degree in Health Services/Business Administration from Point Park University, and a Master's in Business Administration/Health Services from DeVry University.
 She is a graduate of the Healthcare Leadership Institute (HCLI) and VHA's Executive Career Field Development course.
 She is a member of the American College of Healthcare Executives (ACHE).

 Chief of Staff

 Roger Jones, MD was selected as the Chief of Staff, effective July 2014.
 Previously, Jones served as the Interim Chief of Staff for the VA Tennessee Valley Healthcare System (VA TVHS).
 Jones was detailed to VA TVHS in March, 2014 from the James H. Quillen VA Medical Center located in Mountain Home, TN, where he was the Chief of Medicine Service.